atolab/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 draft: false
 ---
 ### Prologue
 This instalment we have a blog contributed by a team of researchers from the prestigious [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
 This team has been using Zenoh for some time in R2X and V2X R&D projects and recently did an interesting performance comparison between our blue dragon protocol, MQTT, Kafka and DDS.
-I'd like to thank the NTU team on behalf of the Zenoh Team and the community as this evaluation asnwers a couple of questions we are asked quite often.
+I'd like to thank the NTU team on behalf of the Zenoh Team and the community as this evaluation answers a couple of questions we are asked quite often.

 -- [kydos](https://github.com/kydos)

 ## Introduction
 High performance has always been one of the main goals of Zenoh.
-While  Zenoh\'s performance are provided for each release (see
+While  Zenoh\'s performance is provided for each release (see
 [here](https://zenoh.io/blog/2022-09-30-zenoh-bahamut/#improved-performance),
 [here](https://zenoh.io/blog/2022-04-14-rust-async-eval/), and
-[here](https://zenoh.io/blog/2021-07-13-zenoh-performance-async/)), so far there were no peformances evaluations that compared Zenoh with other technologies.
+[here](https://zenoh.io/blog/2021-07-13-zenoh-performance-async/)), so far there were no peformance evaluations that compared Zenoh with other technologies.
 Yet, this was a question commonly asked on Zenoh's discord server and on github, thus we decided to look into this.
 In this blog, we'll present an evaluation conducted by the [National Taiwan University](https://www.ntu.edu.tw/english/) with our support where Zenoh\'s performance is compared with MQTT, Kafka, and DDS.
 A comprehensive version of this